Christina Laurel - artist creating installations, working in paper.

 My mission: to create an "exhale" moment, an oasis that offers a respite and refuge from our daily sensory overload.

-Glimpses of Greenville
+Postcards from Paducah - and - Glimpses of Greenville

-All images and text copyright 2016 Christina Laurel.
+All images and text copyright 2018 Christina Laurel.